avalentino/gsdview/README.txt

 GSDView (Geo-Spatial Data Viewer) Open Edition is a lightweight viewer for geo-spatial data and products.
-It is written in python_ and Qt4_ and it is mainly intended to be a graphical front-end for the GDAL__ library and tools.
+It is written in python_ and Qt_ and it is mainly intended to be a graphical front-end for the GDAL__ library and tools.
 GSDView is modular and has a simple plug-in architecture.